WePesa/strato-quarry/mempool-and-cache.md

 MonadBagger's minimal complete defintion consists of four functions that need to be implemented by the VM context to enable it to work.

-1. `getBaggerState   :: m BS` - provide access the Bagger's stateful information so that it may be used
+1. `getBaggerState   :: m BS` - provide access to the Bagger's stateful information so that it may be used

-2. `putBaggerState   :: BS -> m ()` - replace the Bagger's state with a new state.
+2. `putBaggerState   :: BS -> m ()` - replaces the base monad's BaggerState with a new one.

 3. `runFromStateRoot :: SR -> GL -> BH -> [TX] -> m (Either RAE (GL, SR))`
    While this seems like awfully complicated, it's actually not so bad.
-The arguments can be read as "Given a starting stateroot, a gas limit, block header, and list of transactions, return either an error, or a new gas limit and stateroot".
-We need to ability to run transactions from an arbitrary stateroot as we may be running transactions "incrementally" from an intermediate SR, or from the SR of an new block that comes in which we deem the parent of the block we are trying to mine.
+The arguments can be read as "Given a starting stateroot, a gas limit, a block header, and list of transactions, return either an error, or a new gas limit and stateroot".
+We need the ability to run transactions from an arbitrary stateroot as we may be running transactions "incrementally" from an intermediate SR, or from the SR of an new block that comes in which we deem the parent of the block we are trying to mine.
    Certain opcodes in the EVM require access to the block header of the block they will be in, so we need